openoakland/woeip/README.rst

 -------------
 `OpenOakland <https://www.openoakland.org/>`_ is a brigade in the Code for America network.
 Our mission is to bridge technology and community for a thriving and equitable Oakland.
 We are a welcoming and inclusive volunteer group of developers, designers, data geeks, and citizen activists who use creative technology to solve civic and social problems.

-`West Oakland Environmental Indicators Project (WOEIP) <http://www.woeip.org/>`_ is an environmental justice nonprofit.
-Their mission is to help residents understand and influence the political and natural forces which impact their lives.
-WOEIP's overall goal is to empower West Oakland residents to revitalize the environment and economy of their neighborhood.
+`West Oakland Environmental Indicators Project <http://www.woeip.org/>`_ is a resident led, community-based environmental justice organization dedicated to achieving healthy homes, healthy jobs and healthy neighborhoods for all who live, work, learn and play in West Oakland, California.
+Through our Community-Based Participatory Research projects and our Collaborative Problem-Solving Model we build community empowerment and help local residents to achieve their own vision for healthy neighborhoods.

 Project Description
 -------------------
 WOEIP has collected Air Quality (AQ) data over several years.
-The current AQ database is difficult to interact with and manage.
-A team within OpenOakland has partnered with WOEIP in order to build a replacement.
+The original AQ database is no longer accessible to WOEIP, leaving them without access to collected data.
+As a result, they've suspended their citizen scientist data collection program. team within OpenOakland has partnered with WOEIP in order to build a replacement.
 The project, known as WOAQ, will allow WOEIP to intuitively store, process, and visualize their data.
 Ultimately, this will empower local residents to drive change in their community.

 How To Contribute
 -----------------